Deal or No Deal (Australian game show): Main game (Deal or No Deal round)

 The last player is now asked to choose from 26 numbered briefcases which have had different dollar amounts placed in them (see Briefcase values and board layouts below).
 The remaining briefcases are distributed among the other 25 players from the podium round.
 The player must then select from those briefcases to be opened, beginning with six in the first round, each successive round choosing one less case until the sixth round when cases are chosen one at a time.
-After every round the player receives an offer from "the Bank" who want to buy the player's case from them to stop them winning the value of their case.
+After every round, the player receives an offer from "the Bank" who want to buy the player's case from them to stop them winning the value of their case.
 The player can choose to take the deal and take home the amount offered to them or decline the deal ("No Deal") and continue on to the next round.
 If the player decides to take the deal, the player continues selecting cases to find out if they made a good deal by selling for more than the value inside their chosen case.
 If the player makes it to the final two cases, then their case is opened and they win the value of their case.

 As each briefcase is selected, the player holding it is asked to guess which of the remaining amounts is hidden in their case.
 If they are correct then they win an amount depending on which case selection round it is.
-In the first round the prize for a correct guess is $6,000, but by the time the player is choosing one case at a time the prize is $1,000.
+In the first round, the prize for a correct guess is $6,000, but by the time the player is choosing one case at a time, the prize is $1,000.

-Daily Format
+Daily format

-The game begins with one block chosen at random to play a preliminary quiz to determine who gets to play the main game.
-This was later changed to selecting one player at random and the other members of their block moves to the podium.
+The game begins with 150 contenders divided into six numbered blocks of 25.
+One of these blocks gets chosen at random, along with one more player from any of the other five blocks, to play a preliminary quiz with three multiple-choice questions.
+The player with the most and/or fastest correct answers becomes the winner to play the main game.
+This was later changed to selecting one player with the other members of their block moves to the podium.
 The player then chooses their case and begins eliminating the other cases.
-The prize for a podium player correctly guessing the contents of their case is now $1,000 (later $500).
+The podium player receives a small if they guess the contents of their case correctly – this was $500 in the Channel 7 iteration and $250 in the Channel 10 iteration, unless there is a Mega Guess (Channel 7 iteration only) which could award amounts of $2000, $5000 or $10000.

 Later in the game, depending on the state of the game, a special feature may be offered by the Bank, see Features below.